 HR therefore needs to encourage top management to take a look in the mirror and ask themselves: Why are we measuring the engagement of the employees?
 Is the purpose to learn about engagement in our organization?
 Is it to help achieve strategic KPI’s such as low employee turnover in a competitive market?
 Is it to control the competencies of front-line managers?
 Or is it merely a symbolic imitation exercise “oh, all ambitious companies seem to do it, then we should do it too”.
 You guessed it, the latter two are not something we recommend…

-Read the blog post: Get your CEO to prioritize EX
+Do you want your CEO to prioritize EX?
+Read the blogpost Get your CEO to prioritize EX

 After some honest soul searching in the C-suite the top management together with HR should compose a compelling AND authentic narrative for the rest of the organization about their intentions with the engagement survey.
 What are the criteria for success?
 Remember, employees are sensemaking human beings, so if the intention behind the survey is unclear, they will start to create their own story biased by their general attitude towards top management.
 Can you afford to take that chance?
 Get ahead of the story so you can influence (control is impossible) the narrative of the engagement survey.
 As HR you especially need to “employee prove” the narrative.
 Will it have the desired impact on the employees?
 Or has top management dipped their pen too much in the corporate ink?